work with me

 What is Tantra?

-Tantra is a spiritual approach practiced in both Buddhism and Hinduism.
-The classes I teach are rooted in the Yogic perspective, and informed by Sri Vidya, Kriya Tantra, and Shaivism.
+Tantra is an ancient, world-affirming, and comprehensive spiritual philosophy that offers meditative techniques for realization and liberation, and is practiced in both Buddhism and Hinduism.
+The classes I teach are rooted in the Yogic perspective, and informed by the traditions of Sri Vidya, Kriya Tantra Yoga, Kaula Marg Tantra and Shaivism.

 Tantra is a non-dual philosophy: the world we see appears to be one of opposites, yet all are One.
 In Tantra, the divine is believed to be present in everyone and everything, even that which appears to be destructive or seems to be in duality.
-It is considered that one of the great illusions of human experience is that we believe we are separate and need to find connection or restore goodness, and Tantra tells us that by returning to the deepest sense of Self (our True Nature), distinct from personality and experience, we find that we are already a part of that wholeness that we seek.
+It is considered that one of the great illusions of human experience is that we believe we are separate and need to find connection or restore goodness, and Tantra tells us that by returning to our deepest sense of Self (our True Nature), distinct from personality and experience, we find that we are already a part of that wholeness that we seek.

 What is Tantric Meditation?